reswitched/reswitched.github.io/_posts/2017-12-29-ReswitchedWeekly5.md

 - @misson20000 also released a SNES emulator, based on [RetroArch](https://github.com/reswitched/RetroArch) and [snes9x2010](https://github.com/reswitched/libtransistor-snes9x2010).
-- @Pokemod and @roblabla wrote a tutorial to setup a working Switch Homebrew development environment,
+- @Pokemod97 and @roblabla wrote a tutorial to setup a working Switch Homebrew development environment,
   [check it out](https://reswitchedweekly.github.io/Development-Setup/).